 How could Jesus affirm such a high standard related to the treatment of others, yet condone slavery?
 Even as a skeptic I suspected I was missing something when reading what the Bible had to say about the existence of slaves in ancient times.
 My confusion was rooted in a definition.

 As it turns out, the New Testament Servitude (NTS) of the Ancient Near East has little in common with the New World Slavery (NWS) of our American ancestors.
-So before we, as Christians become defensive with atheists who claim God somehow approves slavery, let’s do our best to understand the difference between these two forms of servitude.
-My next post will examine many important differences between New Testament Servitude and New World Slavery.
+Before we, as Christians become defensive with atheists who claim God somehow approves slavery, let’s do our best to understand the difference between these two forms of servitude.
 Many historic Christian leaders failed to understand these differences as they errantly used the Bible to defend their slave ownership; others learned the historic place of indentured servitude and came to understand how such a system could be reconciled with the words of Jesus.
 This latter group eventually answered the call of Scripture and abolished New World Slavery altogether.
+Before we, as Christians become defensive with atheists who claim God somehow approves slavery, let’s do our best to understand the difference between these two forms of servitude.
+Click To Tweet

 For more information about the reliability of the New Testament gospels and the case for Christianity, please read Cold-Case Christianity: A Homicide Detective Investigates the Claims of the Gospels.
 This book teaches readers ten principles of cold-case investigations and applies these strategies to investigate the claims of the gospel authors.
 The book is accompanied by an eight-session Cold-Case Christianity DVD Set (and Participant’s Guide) to help individuals or small groups examine the evidence and make the case.